-- Increase share of electrical power consumed from renewable sources when available and cost effective - Perform internal optimization audits on manufacturing equipment and seek out operational efficiencies - Change equipment and production processes to utilize green(er) technologies - Explore "natural climate solutions" (e.g. regenerative agriculture, conservation efforts, etc.) - Explore carbon capture and storage options - Conduct a baseline assessment and tracking process for scope 3 emissions
+- Increase share of electrical power consumed from renewable sources when available and cost effective - Perform internal optimization audits on manufacturing equipment and seek out operational efficiencies - Change equipment and production processes to utilize greener technologies - Explore natural climate solutions (e.g., regenerative agriculture, conservation efforts, etc.) - Explore carbon capture and storage options - Conduct a baseline assessment and tracking process for scope 3 emissions

-2023 Results
+2024 Results

-20202 (Base year) 2023 Carbon intensity of scope 1 and scope 2 greenhouse gas emissions (over revenue) 0.158 0.146
+2020 (Base year) 20232 2024 Carbon intensity of scope 1 and scope 2 greenhouse gas emissions (over revenue) 0.1584 0.1455 0.1391

-Prior years have been restated to adjust for acquisitions, divestitures, and changes in methodology that occurred between 12/31/2020 and 12/31/2023, pursuant to the GHG Protocol.
+Pursuant to the GHG Protocol, prior years have been restated to adjust for acquisitions, divestitures, and changes in methodology that occurred between 12/31/2020 and 12/31/2024 and to reflect adjustments for error correction.